 The narrow path aspect of LA style makes easy to keep track of where you are in-and-among all of those spins and turns you will very quickly be mastering!
 LA style traditionally has more lifts, dips and drops as these entered the genre from the more traditional ballroom/Latin styles.

-Cuban style is great if you are looking for a more earthy, primal form of salsa.
+(Check out this blog for all the best places to go!) then it is a good idea to have a splash of Cuban salsa in your repertoire.is great if you are looking for a more earthy, primal form of salsa.
 It fits really tightly confined spaces such as traditional and modern salsa clubs.
-If you are planning on attending salsa nights, it is a good idea to have a splash of Cuban salsa in your repertoire.
+If you are planning on attending salsa nights around Adelaide

 Both!
-That’s right, our salsa syllabus is made up of steps taken from the new, funky LA style and the traditional, earthy Cuban style.
+That’s right, our salsa syllabus is made up of steps taken from the new, funkyand the traditional, earthy .

-Quicksteps is a social school so our main focus is preparing our students to be excellent dancers in a social environment, such as part, salsa club, dance event or overseas on holiday.
+Quicksteps is a ‘social studio’.
+Our main focus is preparing our members to be excellent dancers in a social environment, such as at a salsa clubs and Latin Nights around Adelaide, dance event or on an overseas on holiday.
 For this reason we find the combination style salsa is by far the best.
 You need to be ready for anything!

 All of our beginner steps are borrowed from LA style as they are easier to learn and you can be up and dancing straight away!
 Once you are comfortable with the way salsa feels we add in some of the spicy Cuban moves and some of the specky drops and dips from LA salsa.